RezaKargar/k-means-simulator/README.md

 # K-Means simulator

 ## Intro
-This simulator helps you to visualy see how clustering algorithms such as `K-Means`, `X-Means` and `K-Medoids` work.
+This simulator helps you to visualy see how clustering algorithms such as `K-Means`, `X-Means` and `K-Medoids` works. <br>
-You can see each iteration of algorithms when their runnig or step by step iterate of steps of algorithms.
+You can see each iteration of algorithms when their runnig or step by step iterate over steps of algorithms.

 ## Contirbution